-For the first two months after my second daughter was born I had the hardest time finding happiness.
-I wasn’t in a situation where I was raising an almost toddler and trying to comfort a colicky newborn at the same time.
+For the first two months after my second daughter was born I had the hardest time finding pure happiness.
+I was in a situation where I was raising an almost toddler and trying to comfort a colicky newborn at the same time.
 There were days when I would go 20 hours straight carrying for babies and not giving any care to myself.
 I felt like I was in a constant state of exhaustion and irritability.
 I was losing sight of any positivity in my life.
 So, I promised myself that I would write down one thing each day that I was grateful for.
-This brought not only happiness, but understanding back into my life.
+Journaling brought not only happiness, but understanding back into my life.
 Writing down ONE thing, helped me realize what my priorities, wants, and needs were.

 Practice Self Awareness

 Listening is a powerful tool that we often don’t fully utilize.
-I’m not talking about listening to the teacher or listening to music on a Sunday night.
+I’m not talking about paying attention to the teacher or listening to music on a Sunday night.
 I’m talking about full, in-depth awareness of what is going on around you, but more importantly, with-in you.
-Once you start listening to what your body and your mind are trying to tell you, you will become more aware of your actions and behaviors and how the impact they are having on your life.
+Once you start listening to what your body and your mind are trying to tell you, you will become more aware of your actions and behaviors and the impact they are having on your life.
 Journaling and meditation have helped a lot with my self-awareness.
 These tool allow me to reflect on my day and figure out what was causing any anger or upset that manifested within me, allowing me to take control of how I react in the future.

 Take Personal Responsibility For Your Actions